-Simply put, a "reef tank" is the closest thing to the reefs in the ocean that you can put in a glass box.
-Because of the size difference, the things you put in your reef tank have to be able to get along with each other.
-In the ocean, a species that is being predated by something can move or migrate to a safer area.
+A reef tank is the closest thing to the reefs in the ocean that you can put in a glass box.
+Due to the size difference, the things you put in your reef tank have to get along with each other.
+In the ocean, a species being predated by another can move or migrate to a safer area.
 In a closed system like your 55g tank, the opportunity to flee is greatly limited.
 For this reason, the critters that you put in your reef tank have to be able to cohabitate peacefully.

 Since corals are included in a reef tank system, sufficient lighting for the corals must be provided.
-The generally accepted "rule of thumb" for reef tank lighting is 3.5 watts per gallon of tank water for most soft corals and 4.5 watts (of fluorescent light) per gallon of tank water for hard (SPS & LPS) corals.
+The generally accepted rule-of-thumb for reef tank lighting is 3.5 watts per gallon of tank water for most soft corals and 4.5 watts (of fluorescent light) per gallon of tank water for hard (SPS & LPS) corals.

 With the advances in science and innovation, mini reef tanks are becoming more and more popular.
-Many reef tank aquarists design their own reef tank filtration systems using one or a combination of a number of different filters to attain the desired results:
+Many reef tank aquarists design their own reef tank filtration systems using one or a combination of different filters to attain the desired results.

-While most corals require a high level of water quality and lighting, the 15 Easy Corals are less demanding, requiring a lower light level and/or a lower water quality level, allowing novice reef tank keepers to attain success.
+While most corals require a high level of water quality and lighting, there are those easy corals that are less demanding, requiring a lower light level and/or a lower water-quality level, allowing novice reef tank keepers to attain success.
 The downside to the smaller tanks is that, when something goes wrong in the tank, it happens pretty fast, leaving little time to correct the problem before it turns into a disaster.
 With advances in the science of keeping corals and reef tank system designs, creating and maintaining a healthy reef tank is within almost anyone's reach.